Metaform/cx-recommendations/doc/contract-in-force-policies/contract.in.force.policies.md

 ## 4. Not Before and Until

 `Not Before` and `Until` semantics can be defined by specifying a single `cx:inForceDate` fixed date constraint and an appropriate operand.
-For example the following policy defines a contact is not in force before `January 1, 2023`:
+For example, the following policy defines a contact is not in force before `January 1, 2023`:

  ```json